Mathematics

 MATH 115 Calculus I 4 Credit Hours

 Calculus is the study of change and accumulation in continuously variable quantities.
 This course covers limits and continuity, derivatives and their applications, and integrals, with algebraic, exponential, and trigonometric functions and their inverses.
+A minimum grade of C- is required in the prerequisite.
 Students cannot receive credit for both MATH 113 and MATH 115.
-(F, S, W).
+(F, W, S).

 MATH 1151 Calculus I Studio 1 Credit Hour